New GyanDhan Loan Mela Happening in Your City Know More

 Sprinkles

 UBI stands out with a relatively shorter processing time of 7 - 10 days, allowing for quicker access to funds.
-Moreover, UBI either does not charge any processing fees or charges a lower processing fee of 5,000 INR plus GST.
-On the other hand, SBI has a longer processing time of 10 - 15 days and charges a higher processing fee of 10,000 INR plus GST.
-By opting for UBI, applicants can benefit from a faster loan application process and incur lower processing fees, which can contribute to a smoother and more cost-effective borrowing experience.
+Moreover, UBI charges a processing fee of INR 10,000 plus GST for loans up to INR 40 Lakh and INR 20,000 plus GST for loans above INR 40 Lakh.
+On the other hand, SBI has a longer processing time of 15 - 20 days and charges a processing fee of INR 10,000 plus GST.
+By opting for UBI, applicants can benefit from a faster loan application process, who need funds on an urgent basis.

 Sprinkles

 Now that you know several differences between UBI and SBI, you can confidently start your abroad education journey by comparing each of the aspects with your personal requirements and then evaluating which bank’s loan offering better aligns with you.
-You have to check all the things before applying for abroad education loan.
-If you still can’t decide which is better for you and believes that evaluating the best bank in accordance with your requirements is too much work for you then don’t worry, let GyanDhan help you.
+You have to check all the things before applying for an education loan abroad.
+If you still can’t decide which is better for you and believe that evaluating the best bank in accordance with your requirements is too much work for you, then don’t worry, let GyanDhan help you.
 All you have to do is check your eligibility with us.

 Sprinkles